 What is Cognitive Behavioral Therapy for ADHD?

 Cognitive-behavioral therapy for ADHD is another type of natural therapy for ADHD.
 Cognitive-behavioral therapy focuses on achieving short-term goals to change negative thinking patterns.
-Cognitive-behavioral therapy for ADHD aims to manage automatic thoughts (cognitions) that make it difficult for adults with ADHD to execute tasks successfully.
+Cognitive-behavioral therapy also aims to manage automatic thoughts (cognitions) that make it difficult for adults with ADHD to execute tasks successfully.

-Its ADHD therapy techniques typically involve identifying and unlearning challenging behaviors related to distraction and hyperactivity, such as disorganization, poor time management or bad planning.
-In that way, cognitive behavioral therapy for ADHD seeks to reduce the effects of ADHD, not treat its core symptoms.
+The therapy techniques typically involve identifying and unlearning challenging behaviors related to distraction and hyperactivity, such as disorganization, poor time management or bad planning.
+In that way, cognitive behavioral therapy seeks to reduce the effects of ADHD, not treat its core symptoms.

 What is Metacognitive Therapy for ADHD?